Kiki Ebsen: Nonprofit and charitable involvement

-From childhood days, Kiki would sing, one sister, Bonnie, would dance, and her brother, Dustin, would play drums and join their father, Buddy, in presenting entertainment to those in California residential communities and churches, who might be missing visitors and loved ones and appreciate company.
-Kiki has extended her long history of entertaining and participating in charitable fundraisers for worthy causes.
+Ebsen has had a history of participating in charities.

-In 2002, Kiki renewed her love of horses by rescuing a foal from a feed lot where it was to be slaughtered for meat.
+In 2002, Ebsen renewed her love of horses by rescuing a foal from a feed lot where it was to be slaughtered for meat.
 She went to rescue 10 more horses from economic distress.
 During that time, she formed The Healing Equine Ranch. a 501c3.
 Using a herd of rescued horses, she teaches the language of horses and how to connect and build relationships from the ground up.
 Her mission statement is "to empower, enlighten and educate humans through natural interaction with horses."
 For the past five years, Ebsen has hosted many fund-raising concerts to support her passion.
 Often, a portion of the proceeds of several of her solo albums has been directed to support the work of T.H.E.
 Ranch, and others among her talented musician friends have similarly participated in donating their time and talents to ranch concerts to help raise funds for these rescue and educational projects.

-On December 14, 2014, Kiki was among the many accomplished musicians who volunteered to join at the famed Canyon Club and contribute their time, talents, and auction items to the "Mighty Met Acoustic Flashback Benefit in behalf beloved 1970s KMET DJ, Pat Kelley, in his battle with multiple sclerosis.
+On December 14, 2014, Ebsen was among the many musicians who volunteered to join at the Canyon Club and contribute their time, talents, and auction items to the "Mighty Met Acoustic Flashback Benefit in behalf beloved 1970s KMET DJ, Pat Kelley, in his battle with multiple sclerosis.